 News

-In spring 2016, MCL has a new master student, Zhehang Ding.
-We welcomed him and had an interview with him.
+In summer 2016, MCL welcomes a new intern student, Eric Hsieh.
+We gave him a warm welcome and had a short interview with him.

 1. Could you briefly introduce yourself?
 (Previous research experience, project experience, research interest and expertise)